 - Keynote speaker at conferences world wide, also providing workshops and tutorials.

 - Automate your APIs

-- Create Automated Code that supports Continuous Integration and Exploratory Testing
+- Automate to support Continuous Integration and Exploratory Testing

-- Remove intermittent failures from your Automated GUI execution
+- Remove intermittent failures from your Automated execution

 - Refactor your code to make it more testable

-- Improve your exploratory testing in your sprint or iteration based process.
-Making it more transparent, more thorough and more technical.
+- Improve your exploratory testing.
+Making it more transparent, thorough and technical.

 “Alan opened my eyes to the role of the modern tester and test leader…”

 “People with Alan’s level of expertise are a rare find in the testing arena!”